The Intouchables: Spanish (Mexico)

+In 2026, a Mexican version in the form of a Play was begun to be shown in the Teatro Centenario Coyoacán in Mexico City.
+It was adapted and directed by Angélica Rogel, starring Tony Dalton as Felipe, and Manuel Cruz Rivas or Sebastián Dante alternating role as Abel, with Daniela Luján, Mónica Dionne, Daniel Bretón and María Thisle joining the cast.

-English
+English (United States)

 In July 2011, in addition to acquiring distribution rights in English-speaking countries, Scandinavian countries and China, The Weinstein Company acquired the rights to remake The Intouchables in English.
 In June 2012, Paul Feig was slated to direct and write the script, with Chris Rock, Jamie Foxx and Idris Elba eyed for the role of Abdel, Colin Firth in talks for Phillip, and Jessica Chastain and Michelle Williams considered for a female lead.

 By March 2013, Feig dropped out of directing, with Tom Shadyac in talks to replace him, and Chris Tucker was in consideration for Abdel.
 In October 2014, Kevin Hart was cast as Abdel, with Firth still attached as Phillip.
 In March 2016, it was announced that Bryan Cranston was cast, replacing Firth.
 Simon Curtis was to direct Cranston and Hart from a screenplay written by Feig.
 By August 2016, Curtis presumably dropped out of directing.
 Neil Burger was announced as his replacement.
 A script by Jon Hartmere would be used rather than Feig's work.

 In January 2017, Nicole Kidman and Genevieve Angelson joined the cast of the film, then officially titled Untouchable.
 In February 2017, Aja Naomi King and Julianna Margulies joined the cast.
 On 2 August 2017, the film's title was changed to The Upside.
 The film was released on 11 January 2019, earning a box office of $125.9 million worldwide.

+Turkish

+Yan Yana is a 2025 Turkish comedy drama film directed by Mert Baykal, written by Aziz Kedi and Feyyaz Yiğit.
+It is a remake of the French 2011 film The Intouchables, and the film follows a wealthy man, Refik (Haluk Bilginer), paralysed after an accident, hires a caregiver, Ferruh (Feyyaz Yiğit), from a completely different background.
+The unlikely relationship between these two opposite characters soon transforms into a powerful friendship that changes their lives.